 TAKE ACTION: Text PRETTYGIRLSSWEAT to 22828 to sign up for our newsletter and get details on all upcoming events!

 MENTOR: Empower teen girls through fitness and career mentorship.
-Take a look at our schedule to register for upcoming events.
+Email firstname.lastname@example.org to request an application.

 SPONSOR: Donate space at your fitness studio, a free class, merchandise, healthy snacks, etc. to help us make fitness fun for teen girls.
 Email email@example.com for details on how to become a brand partner.

-GIVE BACK: As a for-profit digital media, e-commerce, and event management company, we love the opportunity we have to partner with the Teen Diaries Foundation and other charities that mirror our mission to empower teen girls through fitness.
+GIVE BACK: As a for-profit digital media, e-commerce, and event management company, we love the opportunity we have to partner with SWEAT MAKES CENTS and other charities that mirror our mission to empower teen girls through fitness.
 We have raised donations and sponsored our services for local and national charities.
-Interested in making a tax deductible donation to support free Pretty Girls Sweat programs in inner city communities?
+Interested in making a tax-deductible donation to support childhood obesity prevention programs in inner-city communities?
 DONATE HERE!